bridgecrewio/checkov-theme-2/Basics/custom-policies/create-custom-policy-yaml-attribute-check-and-composite.md

 }
 [/block]
 ##Using AND/OR Logic
-Bridgecrew Cloud allows you to combine definition blocks using AND/OR operators.
+Prisma Cloud allows you to combine definition blocks using AND/OR operators.
 [block:callout]
 {
   "type": "info",